Skip to main content

 Diagnostic steps:

-* After Variable nodes — Verify data was read
+Adjacent to Variable nodes — Verify data was read (not inline in main flow)

-* Before If Statement nodes — See what's being compared
+Adjacent to If Statement nodes — See what's being compared (connect as a separate branch, not between nodes)

 Problem: "Tags Not Passing to Webhook"